FlushingBaseball/library-of-ptolemy/README.md

 ## Books I have lol (Not doing what I dont want to listen to)

+Siege of Vraks
+The Fall of Cadia
+The Infinite and the Divine by Robert Rath
-Apocalypse [Space Marine Conquests book 5] by Josh Reynolds narrated by Richard Reed Priests of Mars by Graham McNeil narrated by Joe Jameson Deathworlder by Victoria Hayward narrated by Gabrielle Nellis-Pain
+Blood of Sanguinius by Darius Hinks [Mephiston Book 1] The Revenant Crusade by Darius Hinks [Mephiston Book 2] Apocalypse [Space Marine Conquests book 5] by Josh Reynolds narrated by Richard Reed Priests of Mars by Graham McNeil narrated by Joe Jameson Deathworlder by Victoria Hayward narrated by Gabrielle Nellis-Pain